sequencing/isaac_aligner/src/markdown/manual.md

-    -h [ --help ]                                produce help message and exit -v [ --version ]                             print program version information -b [ --base-calls ] arg                      full path to the base calls directory.
+    -h [ --help ]                                produce help message and exit -v [ --version ]                             print program version information -b [ --base-calls ] arg                      full path to the base calls.
 Multiple entries allowed.
-    --base-calls-format arg                      Multiple entries allowed.
+Path should point either to a directory or a file depending on --base-calls-format --base-calls-format arg                      Multiple entries allowed.
 Each entry is applied to the corresponding base-calls.
 Last entry is applied to all --base-calls that don't have --base-calls-format specified.
-                                                   - bam             : Bam file.
+                                                   - bam             : --base-calls points to a Bam file.
 All data found in bam file is assumed to come from lane 1 of a single flowcell.
-                                                   - bcl             : common bcl files, no compression.
+                                                   - bcl             : --base-calls points to RunInfo.xml file.
+Data is made of uncompressed bcl files.
-                                                   - bcl-gz          : bcl files are individually compressed and named s_X_YYYY.bcl.gz
+                                                   - bcl-gz          : --base-calls points to RunInfo.xml file.
+Bcl cycle tile files are individually compressed and named s_X_YYYY.bcl.gz
+                                                   - bcl-bgzf        : --base-calls points to RunInfo.xml file.
+Bcl data is stored in cycle files that are named CCCC.bcl.bgzf
-                                                   - fastq           : One fastq per lane/read named lane<X>_read<Y>.fastq
+                                                   - fastq           : --base-calls points to a directory containing one fastq per lane/read named lane<X>_read<Y>.fastq.
-                                                 and located directly in the specified base-calls.
 Use lane<X>_read1.fastq for single-ended data.
-                                                   - fastq-gz        : One compressed fastq per lane/read named
+                                                   - fastq-gz        : --base-calls points to a directory containing one compressed fastq per lane/read named lane<X>_read<Y>.fastq.gz.
-                                                 lane<X>_read<Y>.fastq.gz and located directly in the specified base-calls.
 Use lane<X>_read1.fastq.gz for single-ended data.
     --default-adapters arg                       Multiple entries allowed.
 Each entry is associated with the corresponding base-calls.
 Flowcells that don't have default-adapters provided, don't get adapters clipped in the data.
                                                  Each entry is a comma-separated list of adapter sequences written in the direction of the reference.
 Wildcard (* character) is allowed only on one side of the sequence.
 Entries with * apply only to the alignments on the matching strand.
 Entries without * apply to all strand alignments and are matched in the order of appearance in the list.
                                                  Examples:
                                                    ACGT*,*TGCA       : Will clip ACGT and all subsequent bases in the forward-strand alignments and mirror the behavior for the reverse-strand alignments.
                                                    ACGT,TGCA         : Will find the following sequences in the reads:
                                                  ACGT, TGCA, ACGTTGCA  (but not TGCAACGT!) regardless of the alignment